ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

-Later, we use the channel to send or receive data, but at first, we need to prepare the data and send them in the way VPP can understand.
+Later, we will use the channel to send or receive data.
+But first, we need to prepare the data and send it in a way that VPP can understand.

 #### 1. Binary API

 !!! note
-    This step is only explanatory and can be skipped
+    This step is only explanatory and can be skipped.

-The GoVPP is in general a toolset for the VPP management, providing high-level API for communication with GoVPP core and sending and receiving messages to/from the VPP via adapter - a component between GoVPP and the VPP, responsible for sending and receiving binary-encoded data via the VPP socket client (by default, but the VPP shared memory is also available when needed).
-It also provides a bindings generator for VPP JSON binary API definitions - the **binapi-generator**.
+GoVPP is a toolset for VPP management.
+It provides a high-level API for communication with the GoVPP core and for sending and receiving messages to/from the VPP via adapter.
+This is a component between GoVPP and VPP responsible for sending and receiving binary-encoded data via the VPP socket client (by default, but the VPP shared memory is also available when needed).
+It also provides a bindings generator for VPP JSON binary API definitions referred to as the **binapi-generator**.

 Bindings are by default present in the path `/usr/share/vpp/api/` and divided into multiple logical files.
 Any of the JSON API files can be transformed into the `.go` file using binapi-generator.
 Generated API calls or messages can be then directly referenced in the go code.
 The vpp-agent stores generated binary API files in the [binapi directory](https://github.com/ligato/vpp-agent/tree/master/plugins/vpp/binapi) (the tutorial example uses interface bindings from this directory as well)